 You Didn’t Budget for Annual Expenses

-When people make theirs budgets, they tend to focus on regular, monthly recurring expenses that crop up like weeds.
-But if you don’t factor in annual expenses, you’re going to be caught off guard several times per year when payments for insurance, property taxes, or other annual bills show up.
+When people make their budgets, they tend to focus on regular, monthly recurring expenses that crop up like weeds.
+But if you don’t factor in annual expenses, you’re going to be caught off guard several times per year when payments for insurance, property taxes or other annual bills show up.

 Factor in these costs and put away money toward them every month, as well.